algogrit/presentation-understanding-concurrency/slides.md

 class: center, middle

-# Understanding concurrency: a comparison Java, JS, Ruby/Python, Golang/Erlang
+# Understanding concurrency: a comparison C, JS, Java, Ruby, Golang

 Gaurav Agarwal

 ---

 # Agenda

+* Concurrency vs Parallelism
+* The UNIX way

+  * Brief overview of concurrency in C

+* Concurrency without threads or processes?

+  * JS -> Promises

+* What makes concurrency hard?

+* Java vs interpreted languages like Python and Ruby

+* An elegant solution to the messy problems of concurrency: Go

 ---